Health & Wellness

 How can I help my dog drink enough water?

-The best thing you can do to keep your dog hydrated is give them access to fresh, clean water throughout the day.
-While free-feeding is not a good idea, free drinking is a must.
-When you’re on the go, bring a supply of water and something your dog can drink out of.
-Bowls and bottles specifically designed for on-the-go dogs may make this easier.
+The best way to keep your dog hydrated is to give them access to fresh, clean water throughout the day.
+While free-feeding is not a good idea, free-drinking is a must.
+When you’re on the go, bring clean water and a cup or portable bowl.

 If your dog doesn’t seem to be drinking enough, check that the bowl is clean and you’re changing the water frequently enough.
 Dogs may prefer water that’s cool or moving—so you can try pouring it in front of them or using a fountain-like dispenser.

 Give your dog their own water bowl.
 Ceramic and stainless steel are popular options, and there are also silicone travel bowls that may be convenient.
 Many vets recommend avoiding plastic bowls, whose porous material is more easily chewed or scratched and can harbor bacteria.
 They can also cause allergic reactions around the mouth in some dogs.
 Plastic bowls may contain chemicals called bisphenols, which could be hazardous to your dog in the long term.
-Whatever bowl you use, keep a supply of fresh water in there and clean it every day.
+Whatever bowl you use, refresh its water multiple times a day and clean it daily.

 What’s that pink stuff growing in my dog’s water bowl?

-On the subject of cleaning, one organism that can grow in a dog’s water bowl is Serratia Marcescens, which has a distinctive pink color.
-While the bacteria won’t necessarily sicken your pup, it can cause serious issues in dogs with compromised immune systems.
-And bowls that don’t get regularly cleaned can grow other types of bacteria along with mold and yeast.
-It’s best to avoid this by treating your dog’s water bowl the way you would your own glass.
+On the subject of cleaning, one organism that can grow in a dog’s water bowl is the bacteria Serratia marcescens, which has a distinctive pink color.
+While it won’t necessarily sicken your pet, it can cause serious issues in dogs with compromised immune systems.
+And bowls that don’t get cleaned regularly can grow other types of bacteria along with mold and yeast.
+You wouldn’t drink out of a dirty, slimy glass—treat your dog’s bowl the same way.

-Should my dog drink out of the toilet?
+Is it safe for my dog to drink out of the toilet?

-No. While it’s technically true that your toilet is filled with fresh water from the municipal supply, most commodes come into frequent contact with human waste, not to mention all manner of non-edible cleaning products.
-If you wouldn’t drink out of your toilet, you shouldn’t take the risk of letting your dog do so instead of setting aside a few seconds to fill their more-sanitary water bowl.
+No. While your toilet is filled with fresh water from the municipal supply, most commodes come into frequent contact with human waste, not to mention all manner of non-edible and potentially toxic cleaning products.
+If you wouldn’t drink out of your toilet, you shouldn’t risk letting your dog do so.

 Nope.
 Puddles, ponds, lakes, and rivers can contain dangerous pathogens like giardia, leptospirosis, and toxic algae.
-Cyanobacteria, colloquially known as “blue-green algae,” is one potentially fatal hazard that’s been in the news lately and may be present in lakes and rivers—especially during warm, sunny weather.
-In some cases, dogs who’ve gone swimming in ponds with toxic algae have become ill just by licking water off of their fur.
+Cyanobacteria, also known as blue-green algae, is one potentially fatal hazard that may be present in lakes and rivers—especially during warm, sunny weather.
+In some cases, dogs who’ve gone swimming in ponds with toxic algae have fallen ill just by licking infested water off of their fur.
 You’re much better off bringing a supply of fresh, clean water for your dog to drink while you’re out on a walk.

 What percentage of a dog is water?